amandasaurus/osm-tag-csv-history/README.md

   the id. `n123` is node with id 123.
 This format is used [by `osmium-tool` to filter an OSM file by object id](https://osmcode.org/osmium-tool/manual.html#getting-osm-objects-by-id)
 * `new_version` The current/new version number
 * `old_version` The previous version number. `""` (empty string) for the first version of an object
+* `tag_count_delta`: `0` if the tag is changed, `+1` if the tag is added, `-1`
+  if the tag was removed.
+This is a more robust way to determine if a tag was added or removed.
+Think of it as “the change in the number of OSM objects with this key”
 * `datetime` Date time (RFC3339 format in UTC) the object was created.
 * `username` The username of the user who changes it (remember: in OSM, users can change their username, UIDs remain constant)